-5 See RCW 60.04.900.
+$^{^{5}}$ See RCW 60.04.900.
 No reported case has discussed whether provisions protective of owners or lenders should be liberally construed.

-whether lien rights have arisen at all-and then the statute should be construed liberally to protect persons who fall within its protection.6
+should be construed liberally to protect persons who fall within its protection.
+6

 4. An Outline of Construction Lien Law in Washington.